memtrip/eos-jvm/README.md

 ## eos-jvm
 EOS libraries for the JVM, designed primarily for Android development.
+Our open source Android wallet app [EOS REACH](https://github.com/memtrip/eosreach) serves as a blueprint for how other developers might want to utilise this SDK.

 ### [eos-chain-actions](https://github.com/memtrip/eos-jvm/tree/master/eos-chain-actions)
 An EOS SDK for pushing actions to the EOS system contracts.
 The SDK utilises eos-jvm